 Some businesses attempt to study the behaviour of millennials hoping to understand their purchasing preferences and create an advertising plan based on information gathered.
 But what does this approach tell us?
-Should other businesses follow suit?
+Should other businesses, SME or not, follow suit?

 Studies, the data and information you unearth through such endeavours, are certainly important.
 However, you should not focus on the millennial angle to find that secret ingredient to business success.
 According to The Manifest (spin-off B2B research connected with Clutch.co), successful businesses focus on business size and age groups where advertising and marketing campaigns are concerned.
 And in the survey conducted by the firm, the results are worth noting.

 SME Social Media Marketing Styles

 The research involved 529 respondents - all from the small business sector around the United States.
 It explored innovative SMB practices that seemed beyond their capabilities.
 Approximately 64 per cent of small businesses that participated in the survey said they employed social media on a regular basis.
 49 per cent used a combination of other online strategies while 34 per cent organised events.
 The rest still used traditional media like print advertising (36 per cent), television (22 per cent) and radio broadcast (22 per cent).

 The study aimed to personalise advertising strategies and target the most appealing and effective one.
 There is a way to maximise limited resources and get the most out of your ad budget.
 Such as in the case of Curate.co.

 Facebook dollars often go to florists, rental firms and caterers.
 Curate.co's owner Ryan O'Neil said that at present we have "a very niche market, so you have to go where the fish are."
 If you use traditional media, you cannot specifically identify who you're marketing to.

 However, you do not have to do away with traditional metrics completely.
 It can be difficult because these are still being used by many people to this day.